 Take the time to describe the products and services you offer via your website so your customers feel informed.
 Even add a virtual agent to your website so it’s more powerful and customer-friendly.

 Encourage Visitors to Join Your Mailing List.

 Make sure your website provides visitors the option to sign up to join your business? email list.
 This allows you to stay in contact with your visitors and inform them of new products or specials that you’re offering.
-Plus, 44 percent of email recipients made at least a single purchase based on a promotional email, so a mailing list is definitely a must-have.
+Plus, 68% of millennials say promotional emails have influenced their purchase decisions, so a mailing list is definitely a must-have.
 Sites like Constant Contact allow you to create and integrate mailing list sign up forms specific to your website.

 Integrate a Customer Feedback Form.

 Make sure your customers can relay feedback to you about their experience with your business, services and products.
 Customer feedback is extremely valuable, and it helps you improve your business.
 Always make sure they share how they learned about your website.
 This ensures you can best understand where your traffic originates and that’s a powerful thing to know when it comes to marketing efforts.

 Your website should provide your phone number and email address in a visible location so customers can easily contact you.
 Create an auto-responder so that customers who email you feel confident that you received their message and will respond to them in a timely manner.

 Large images on your website can cause a delay in downloading times for your webpage.
 The last thing you want is to lose a customer because your site takes too long to load.